Rockies vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Wade Miley (6-2) will take the mound for the Brewers, his 15th start of the season.
+- Adrian Houser (4-3) will take the mound for the Brewers, his 14th start of the season.

-- In 14 starts this season, he's earned a quality start in six of them.
+- In 13 starts this season, he's earned a quality start in five of them.

-- In 14 starts this season, Miley has lasted five or more innings 11 times, with an average of 5.1 innings per appearance.
+- Houser has eight starts of five or more innings this season in 13 chances.
+He averages 4.9 innings per outing.

-- He has made 14 appearances and finished five of them without allowing an earned run.
+- He has finished three appearances without allowing an earned run in 15 chances this season.

 |Opponent